SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ### 3.3 Analyzing the Effectiveness of the Method

 After normalization, we use the calculated slopes to attempt to separate the in-dataset samples from the out-of-dataset samples.
 The standard way to do this is by assuming that a subset of data before the model was released was in the dataset, while assuming anything published after the model's training date is out of dataset.
-Using this aproach we could calculate the **auroc** score of our method, the auroc score is a measure of separability of a dataset using perticular scores.
+Using this approach we could calculate the **auroc** score of our method, the auroc score is a measure of separability of a dataset using particular scores.

 ## 4. Datasets